cloudfoundry/docs-bosh/content/cpi-api-v2-method/delete-vm.md

 Deletes the VM.

 This method will be called while the VM still has persistent disks attached.
-It's important to make sure that IaaS behaves appropriately in this case and properly disassociates persistent disks from the VM.
+It is important to make sure that the IaaS behaves appropriately in this case and properly disassociates the persistent disks from the VM.

 To avoid losing track of VMs, make sure to raise an error if VM deletion is not absolutely certain.